 First trip: The washerman with his wife crosses over and after leaving his wife on the other bank, rows back to the first bank.

 Status review after the first trip:

-On the first bank you have King and minister couples and washerwoman on the opposite bank.
-The washerman has just reached the first bank in the boat and is getting down.
+On the first bank, you have King and minister couples and washerwoman on the opposite bank.
+The washerman has just reached the first bank in the boat.

 Second trip: King takes queen and rows across.
 Leaving the queen on the other bank he rows back.